AidanColombana/Calorie-Nutrition-Tracker/README.md

 This Android app was developed as a final project for a mobile app course at Western Washington University.
 The app was made in a group of three completely from scratch, with each member taking on a specific development role.
 The goal was to make a full-stack Android mobile app in Kotlin using Jetpack Compose.
 The app measures calories and micronutrients at a per-calorie level, or at a glance, thanks to the bar graphs of each fraction - no user math required!
 Food items are separated into different meal categories, each of which can have a manually entered meal, or if the meal, snack, or ingredients come with a barcode, it can be scanned for quick entry!

-An SQL database stores the user's meals, micronutrients, and profile preferences, such as a username, email, weight, height, gender, and whether the user prefers the light or dark color theme.
+An SQL database stores the user's meals, micronutrients, and profile preferences, such as a username, email, weight, height, age, gender, and whether the user prefers the light or dark color theme.
 This information is used to calculate the recommended micronutrients based on the Mifflin-St Jeor formula, which finds a person's resting metabolic rate (RMR).
 This is then used to calculate the recommended protein, carbs, and fat based on a 40% carbs, 30% protein, and 30% fat diet.

 These calculations, along with the target weight, can be used to graph your progress on your weight loss, weight gain, or micronutrient journey!
 This is done through the app detecting the day ending, saving that information to the SQL database, and then having it added to the user's graph data.